Favorite Activities

 I initially became a writer for a simple (and unflattering) reason: in my youth, I was able to succeed at writing and other language-related activities with relatively little effort.
 For example, I pulled straight A’s in my college English major, as well as in graduate courses which I took to get certification as an English teacher, without ever working very hard.
 (It took years before I learned that sustained hard work can be more fun than just hanging around.)

 Since then, as an adult, I’ve worked in numerous language-related fields.
 I was a high school English teacher in New York City — first in a gang-ridden inner-city school that one newspaper called “the most violent school in New York,” then in one of the country’s top-rated schools for the intellectually gifted.
-Later, in Boston, I worked as editor-in-chief of a small magazine, magazine columnist, marketing writer, tech writer, and public speaker.
-Unlike in my student days, I worked hard at all these language-centric gigs — probably too hard, obsessively hard — but it all came pretty naturally to me.
+Later, in Boston, I worked as online columnist, editor-in-chief of a business webzine, marketing writer, tech writer, and public speaker.
+(I’ve given talks or professional training sessions in Boston, Cambridge, New York, Detroit, London, and Tokyo.)
+Unlike in my student days, I had to focus intensely on each of these language-centric gigs — probably too hard, obsessively hard — but it all came pretty naturally to me.

 Given that slightly peculiar upbringing, it may not be surprising that I moved out for good when I was barely seventeen, and spent most of my twenties as a painter.
 I continued to study anatomy, perspective, composition, and lechery at various art schools in New York.